- Origin: Southeast Asia, present day Indonesia and Malaysia

 - Metal: Tin alloy (typically contains copper and lead)

-This is one of our weekly special offers, so quantity is limited - we have four pieces of ring money for sale.
+This is one of our weekly special offers, so quantity is limited - we have six of these "boat" ingots for sale.

 According to Chinese accounts, cast tin ingots were used as a form of currency in Southeast Asia beginning in the 15th century CE.
 These ingots took on various shapes such as rings, clasps, boats, and even animals.
 They were traded alongside many different types of coins as well, ranging from tin pitis to Spanish silver dollars.
 The use of tin ingots as money died down in the 19th century, and today many are found preserved at the bottom of rivers.